/ tool-comparisons / Auth0 vs Lucia for Solo Developers

 When to Choose Lucia

-• You want zero recurring costs for authentication
+• You want zero recurring costs and are comfortable owning the maintenance

 • You need full control over your auth logic and database schema